-HOSA Sponsor: Cassie Barlow & Tristan Palmer HOSA is on organization whose mission is to promote career opportunities in health care and to enhance the delivery of quality health care to all people.
+HOSA is an organization whose mission is to promote career opportunities in health care and to enhance the delivery of quality health care to all people.
 HOSA is a national student organization endorsed by the U.S. Department of Education and the Health Science Technology Educations Division of ACTE.

-Media Productions Club/PSBN Sponsor: Amy Nygardl To have a critical, concerned and empathetic audience to help improve and evaluate our productions.
+Media Productions Club/PSBN Sponsor: Amy Nygard To have a critical, concerned and empathetic audience to help improve and evaluate our productions.
 Participate in group efforts.
-Direct and encourage careers in Media fields and occupations, Raise funds for special projects the club finds worth.
+Direct and encourage careers in Media fields and occupations, raise funds for special projects the club finds worth.
 Presentation of school-wide productions.
 Production, organizing, and assistance in Annual Film Festival.

-National Honor Society Sponsor: Erin Walton National Honor Society is a nationally recognized club with charters across the country.
-NHS is to create enthusiasm for scholarship, stimulate a desire to render service, to promote leadership, and to develop character in the students of secondary schools.
+National Honor Society Sponsor: Melissa Malmos National Honor Society is a nationally recognized club with charters across the country.
+NHS is to create enthusiasm for scholarships, stimulate a desire to render service, to promote leadership, and to develop character in the students of secondary schools.
 Membership selection is by a Faculty Council and is based on outstanding scholarship, character, leadership, and service.
 To be eligible for selection into the club, the candidate must have attended SMHS for a minimum of one semester and be a sophomore, junior, or senior.

 Strings Club: Sponsor.
 Tanya Boehme